Village Hall

 Today

-The Memorial Village Hall is owned by the Parish Council on behalf of the Village., and is run by a the board of Trustees and the Mangement Committee .
+The Memorial Village Hall is owned by the Parish Council on behalf of the Village and is run by a the board of Trustees and the Mangement Committee.

-We have several regular bookings supporting village activities [ contacts available through this link the "Organisations" page]
+The Hall has several regular bookings supporting village activities [ contacts available through this link the "Organisations" page]

-The Memorial Hall is available for Private Bookings especially Family and Children's Parties or Charity Functions
+The Memorial Hall is available for Private Bookings especially Family and Children's Parties or Charity Functions.

 The Hall can be booked via the Bookings Secretary, Sally-Anne Richards, via cleevepriormemorialhall@gmail.com